zexianchoo/zexianchoo.github.io/articles/terraform-homelab.md

 ## What is a homelab and why should I build one?

-The beginning of this article details high level considerations of what is a homelab, when to build one etc. If you are looking to go straight to the terraform + docker guide, click here.
+The beginning of this article details high level considerations of what is a homelab, when to build one etc. If you are looking to go straight to the terraform + docker guide, skip ahead!

 ### What is a homelab?